Double Parton Scattering Effects on the Measurement of the W-Boson Mass: Summary and Outlook

+In this article, we have demonstrated the DPS effects on the $W$-mass measurements and offered a compelling explanations for the observed $W$-boson anomaly.
+Specifically, using theoretical modeling and detector-level simulations, we show that the DPS effects can induce both a smearing and a hardening of the missing transverse momentum and transverse mass distributions.
+These changes produce an upward shift in the extracted $W$-boson mass, depending on DPS threshold $p_{\mathrm{T},\mbox{ \rm cut}}^{\mbox{ \rm DPS}}$.
+The resulting mass shift follows a power-law scaling, $\Delta M_W\sim60~\mbox{MeV}~(p_{\mathrm{T},\mbox{ cut}}^{\mbox{ DPS}}/10~\mbox{GeV})^{-3}$.
+For $p_{\mathrm{T},\mbox{ \rm cut}}^{\mbox{ \rm DPS}}\sim10$ GeV, this shift is $\sim60$ MeV, reconciling a significant portion of the observed discrepancy between the measured $W$-boson mass by CDF-II at the low-intensity Tevatron and the SM prediction.
+Interestingly, a similar mass shift can be expected in the $W$-like measurement of the $Z$-boson mass, a prediction that could be validated by further analysis of the Tevatron data.

-Besides, this mass shift $\Delta M_W$, already comparable to the QCD N$^3$LL+NNLO correction of $\sim10~\mbox{MeV}$ to the $W$ boson mass, has long been overlooked in the $M_W$ measurements, and hence the closely associated DPS effects.
-At hadron colliders, the DPS effects associated with soft activities having moderate $p_{\mathrm{T}}$ cannot be identified directly.
-To probe these DPS effects and distinguish them from the other factors such as pile-up and electronic noise, further analyses on the CDF data are necessary.
-These analyses should focus on addressing soft QCD effects, which may involve extending fitting intervals, varying the cutoffs in the jet algorithm, and improving the jet energy calibration.
+Note, the mass shift $\Delta M_W$, already larger than the QCD N$^3$LL+NNLO correction of $\sim10~\mathrm{MeV}$ to the $W$-boson mass, has long been overlooked in $M_W$ measurements, along with the DPS effects.
+At hadron colliders, these DPS effects are directly associated with the QCD activities at moderate $p_{\mathrm{T}}$.
+However, these semi-hard QCD activities may be suppressed in high-pile-up environments and relevant effects can be unintentionally mitigated, particularly after the pile-up corrections.
+This accounts for the $M_W$ discrepancy observed at the low-pile-up Tevatron, while no such tension is seen at the high-pile-up LHC.

+Additionally, the underlying semi-hard QCD activities cannot be identified directly.
+To reveal the DPS effects and distinguish them from the other factors such as pile-up and electronic noise, further analyses of the Tevatron data are necessary.
+These analyses should focus on addressing those semi-hard QCD effects, which may involve extending fitting intervals, varying the cutoffs in the jet algorithm, and improving the jet energy calibration.
+For instance, the PDS effects can be identified through precise $M_{W}$ and $M_{Z}$ measurements at different hadron colliders by varying jet transverse momentum cutoff $p_{\mathrm{T},\mbox{ \rm cut}}^{j}$, thereby placing further constraints on DPS phenomenology.

+In hadron collisions, the DPS effects typically involve the presence of moderate-$p_{\mathrm{T}}$ jets.
+In general, jet measurements are less precise than leptonic ones at hadron colliders.
+It means that the DPS effects have a reduced influence on lepton-dominated measurements.
+To extract DPS effects, it is crucial to focus on measurements that are less dependent on leptonic signatures.
+For instance, the $W$-like events can be more sensitive to the DPS effects, as they involves $Z\to\ell\ell$ events with one lepton discarded to mimic the $W$ event topology.
+Further lepton-phobic measurements are expected offer crucial cross-validation in the semi-hard region, driving progress in our understanding of DPS dynamics.